4slicesbreadpreferably brioche - check post for tips

 Adjust thickness to your taste, turn the stove off, and let it thicken as you make the French toast!

 Whisk the eggs, cinnamon, vanilla, nutmeg, and milk in a bowl

 Preheat a cast iron skillet until warm on medium heat

 Dunk the bread slice in the custard and use gentle pressure from your fingers.
 If you have time, you can toast the bread ahead of time and then soak it in the custard for up to 5 minutes.

-Add 1 tbsp of butter and 1 tsp of oil to a pan and let it heat up
+Add 1 tablespoon of butter and 1 teaspoon of oil to a pan and let it heat up

 Cook the bread, 3 minutes on each side until perfectly brown - this is done to preference.
 If you want it more "cooked" you can leave it on another minute on each side.

 Serve two slices of French toast and pile the compote on top of it.
 You can also garnish with powdered sugar and/or mint leaves!

 Picking the right bread is critical - you want something that's dry on the outside, soft and fluffy on the inside, and sturdy enough to not fall apart when you soak in custard.
 Old bread works, but make sure it's not stale!